Headstrong (Ashley Tisdale album)

-The album's lead single, "Be Good to Me," charted moderately in the United States and select European markets.
-The second single from the album, "He Said She Said," peaked at 58 in the US and appeared on several international charts, peaking within the top 20 in Germany and Austria.
+The album's lead single, "Be Good to Me," charted moderately in the United States and select European markets; the second single from the album, "He Said She Said," peaked at #58 in the US and appeared on several international charts, peaking within the top 20 in Germany and Austria.
 The last two singles were released exclusively in certain European countries.
 The third single, "Not Like That" charted in the top half of several European charts, while the fourth and final single "Suddenly" charted in Germany.
 Tisdale supported the album with promotional appearances, High School Musical: The Concert, and her tour, Headstrong Tour Across America.
-The album was voted as the sixth best album of 2007 by the readers of Billboard.
+The album was ranked as the #6 best album of 2007, by the readers of Billboard Magazine.

 Background and development

 Tisdale got her first start on Billboard when she became the first female artist in history to debut with two songs on the Billboard Hot 100, from the soundtrack of High School Musical.
 Tisdale called the feat "crazy," stating, "When I think about artists like Madonna and Beyoncé...it's surreal.
 I seriously can't comprehend it."
 Soon after the completion of High School Musical, Tisdale began work on her debut album.
 In December 2006, producer J.R.
 Rotem confirmed he was producing and writing with Tisdale for the album.